kinipradeep/snowy/replit.md

 ## Recent Changes

 **January 2025**:
-- **UPDATED: Rebranded from ContactHub to Cool Blue** - Complete application rebranding
+- **COMPLETED: Full Cool Blue rebranding** - Complete application rebranding from ContactHub to Cool Blue
+- **ADDED: Professional SVG logo** - Created custom Cool Blue logo with gradient styling and animations
 - Fixed all routing errors and modernized dashboard with professional blue theme
+- Updated all documentation and templates with Cool Blue branding
+- Integrated logo into navigation bar and hero section with responsive design
 - Implemented comprehensive multi-tenant architecture with organizations and role-based permissions
 - Added team collaboration features with email invitations
 - Converted from user-based to organization-based data scoping